jericho-cain/Tennis/README.md

 ## Solution Implementation

-The file Continuous_Control.ipynb is a python notebook that contains the solution.
+The file Tennis.ipynb is a python notebook that contains the solution.
 Running it will create the environment.
 The Deep Deterministic Policy Gradient (DDPG) method and experience replay are used.
 The neural network archetecture is implemented in model.py and the agent in ddpg_agent.py.